-I will remember the deeds of the LORD; yes, I will remember your wonders of old.
-I will ponder all your work, and meditate on your mighty deeds.
+I will remember the deeds of the Lord; yes, I will remember your miracles of long ago.
+I will consider all your works and meditate on all your mighty deeds.
 (Psalm 77:11-12)

 Practice.
 In keeping with the liturgical calendar, incorporate practices of the current season as a way of remaining connected to the global and historical church as well as a way of following the story of Jesus in the gospels.
 Examples include: seasonal hymns and music, devotional readings, Advent candle-lighting, Christmastide gift-giving, Lenten fasting.
 Continue learning about old traditions and searching for new practices to incorporate into each season.

-Three times in the year you shall keep a feast to me.
+Three times a year you are to celebrate a festival to me.
 (Exodus 23:14)

 Love the Lord your God with all your mind: